vsudbrack/vsudbrack.github.io/projects/obs.md

 ## How can mathematical concepts help us to understand this pandemic crisis?

-In this interview on G1 by Laís Modelli and Lara Pinheiro, **[Exponential growth and epidemic curve: understand the main mathematical concepts that explain the coronavirus pandemic](https://g1.globo.com/bemestar/coronavirus/noticia/2020/03/31/crescimento-exponencial-e-curva-epidemica-entenda-os-principais-conceitos-matematicos-que-explicam-a-pandemia-de-coronavirus.ghtml)** (in portuguese), we give some of the main epidemiological concepts to understand a epidemic curve, such as the epidemic cycle that is formed by three stages: exponential growth, saturation and exponential delay.
+In this interview on G1 by Laís Modelli and Lara Pinheiro, **[Exponential growth and epidemic curve: understand the main mathematical concepts that explain the coronavirus pandemic](https://g1.globo.com/bemestar/coronavirus/noticia/2020/03/31/crescimento-exponencial-e-curva-epidemica-entenda-os-principais-conceitos-matematicos-que-explicam-a-pandemia-de-coronavirus.ghtml)** (in portuguese), we give some of the main epidemiological concepts to understand an epidemic curve, such as the epidemic cycle that is formed by three stages: exponential growth, saturation and exponential delay.

-Besides the exponential growth in the number of case of the COVID-19, there is, however, a more **complex underlying dynamics**, because not only the local transmission of the virus happens throght the **dynamics of spread** by contagion (from one person to other people), but also by a **dynamical spread of focuses** - intercommunications between countries/states resulting new focuses of communitary transmission.
+Besides the exponential growth in the number of case of the COVID-19, there is, however, a more **complex underlying dynamics**, because not only the local transmission of the virus happens through the **dynamics of spread** by contagion (from one person to other people), but also by a **dynamical spread of focuses** - intercommunications between countries/states resulting new focuses of communitary transmission.

 ## Why should we correct notification delays?